 Factoring in the above criteria, we’ve compiled a shortlist of the best woods for a cutting board.
 See how they stack up below.

-Cypress wood like Japanese aomori hiba includes more of Hinokitiol that is an ingredient kills bacteria than any other woods, which contains anti-bacterial and anti-mold properties.
+Cypress wood like Japanese aomori hiba includes more of Hinokitiol (an ingredient kills bacteria) than any other woods, which contains anti-bacterial and anti-mold properties.
 In addition to the effect, hinokitiol has the odour eliminating any ammonia smells.
 That is why cutting boards made of cypress have been getting good reputations for a long time and they are widely present in Japanese homes and used by Japanese professional chefs used as superior quality boards.
-In addition to that, this wood is better for your cutting edge, which means the sharpness of your kitchen knives lasts longer and hygienic.
+In addition to that, this wood is better for your cutting edge, which means the sharpness of your kitchen knives lasts longer and the surface remains hygienic.
 It also has a long-lasting rich, refreshing wooden smell which will fill your home with a sense of being surrounded by nature.

 Not everyone may like citrus-sweet smell of cypress.
 For those, both soft and hard maple make for excellent cutting surfaces.
 Hard maple is the industry standard among cutting board makers: It’s more scratch- and impact-resistant than beech or teak but not so hard that it will dull your knives.
 This food-safe, closed-grained hardwood has smaller pores than even the alternatives listed below, making it the-go-to choice as it blocks bacteria, moisture, and stains.
 The downside is its stain creation.
 When it does form stains, they’re hard to hide on its off-white to amber-yellow surface.
 Maple wooden cutting boards and butcher blocks also cost more than beech and cypress and shrink more than teak and walnut as humidity decreases, so you should be conditioning maple cutting surfaces regularly; ideally monthly to bimonthly.